Ishwari08/Detect_the_PPE_KIT_in_Automobile-Manufacturing/README.md

 - **Tools**: OpenCV, YOLO (You Only Look Once) for object detection
 - **Hardware**: Industrial cameras and GPUs for real-time analysis

+## Future Scope
+- Expand the detection system to include additional PPE items or safety regulations.
+- Integrate with IoT devices for enhanced monitoring and automated response mechanisms.
+- Leverage edge computing for improved performance in low-latency environments.